 A congenital anomaly consists of a departure from the normal anatomic architecture of an organ or system.
 Anomalies may result from an intrinsically abnormal primordium or anlage of an organ, or from a normal primordium that is affected during development by extrinsic forces.2,3, and 4 Growing interest in prenatal development, coupled with the need for a uniform nomenclature to refer to errors in morphogenesis, led an international working group to propose a set of terms useful in the classification of anatomic congenital anomalies.
 Individual alterations of form or structure can therefore be classified as malformations, deformations, and disruptions.
 However, it should be stressed that it is not always possible to assign an anomaly to a specific class.
 In fact, malformations, deformations, and disruptions may overlap (see section on sequences).

 A malformation is a morphologic defect of an organ, part of an organ, or a larger area of the body resulting from an intrinsically abnormal developmental process.
-The term intrinsically abnormal developmental process refers to an abnormality in the primordium (anlage) of the organ.
-This abnormality may ...
+The term intrinsically abnormal developmental process refers to an abnormality in the primordium (anlage) of the organ. ...